-- 3.3 The public interest is served by the consistent performance of quality Engagements which is enabled by the Firm establishing and maintaining the System of Quality Management.
-Quality Engagements are achieved by planning and performing Engagements and reporting on them in accordance with Professional Standards and applicable legal and regulatory requirements.
-This involves having an inquiring mind, exercising professional judgement and using the reasonable and informed third party test in the Code.3 - 3.4 The Firm's quality management policies and procedures developed in accordance with this Standard should be embedded within the Firm's risk management framework required to be established and maintained under APES 325 Risk Management for Firms (APES 325).
+- 3.1 A Firm shall establish and maintain a System of Quality Management for non-assurance services designed to provide it with reasonable confidence that the Firm and its Personnel comply with Professional Standards and applicable legal and regulatory requirements and that Engagement Outputs issued or provided by the Firm or Engagement Partners are appropriate in the circumstances. - 3.2 A System of Quality Management consists of policies designed to achieve the requirement in paragraph 3.1 and the procedures necessary to implement and monitor compliance with those policies. - 3.3 The public interest is served by the consistent performance of quality Engagements which is enabled by the Firm establishing and maintaining the System of Quality Management.
+Quality Engagements are achieved by planning and performing Engagements and issuing or providing Engagement Outputs in accordance with Professional Standards and applicable legal and regulatory requirements.
+This involves having an inquiring mind, exercising professional judgement and using the reasonable and informed third party test in the Code.4 - 3.4 The Firm's quality management policies and procedures developed in accordance with this Standard should be embedded within the Firm's risk management framework required to be established and maintained under APES 325 Risk Management for Firms (APES 325).
 This will facilitate a Firm complying with this Standard and APES 325 and ensure consistency within the Firm's policies and procedures.